livejs/dotjs2016/README.md

 1. Can the lights (that point to the stage) be turned off?
 2. Can the lights in the room be controlled via DMX512?
+  * If yes, can we get a connection to some of the stage lights?
 3. Can we practise the talk in the venue?
-If yes, when can that happen?
+  * If yes, when can that happen?

 ## Requirements